jtljac/Dat-Archive-old/README.md

 # Dat-Archive
-A Header only set of files for the Dat Archive file system used by Dat Engine
+A library for the Dat Archive file system used by Dat Engine

 # Requirements
 Requires [Z-lib](https://zlib.net/)